thecodersguilduk/tcg_site/site/blog/software-testing-is-more-than-a-job-its-a-community.md

 title: Software Testing is More Than a Job, it's Becoming Part of a Community
 meta_title: Software Testing is More Than a Job, it's Becoming Part of a Community
-meta_description: We asked Ady Stokes a few questions about his experiences working in software testing, and how he draws on that to inform his approach to teaching.
+meta_description: We asked Ady Stokes a few questions about his experiences working in the software testing community, and how he draws on that to inform his approach to teaching.
 time: 5 minutes
 author: Crispin Read
 avatar: ../team/crispin.jpeg
-featured_image: /images/blog/dan-munday-react-training.jpg
+featured_image: /images/blog/patrick-tomasso-fmnti8haab8-unsplash-min.jpg
-excerpt: We asked Ady Stokes a few questions about his experiences working in software testing, and how he draws on that to inform his approach to teaching.
+excerpt: We asked Ady Stokes a few questions about his experiences working in the software testing community, and how he draws on that to inform his approach to teaching.
 date: 2021-02-15T09:49:58.396Z
 tags:
   - Digital Skills
   - Apprenticeships
+  - blog
 ---
-This interview is part of a series of articles where we shine the spotlight on our wonderful community of teachers, trainers, instructors, and mentors.
+##### This interview is part of a series of articles where we shine the spotlight on our wonderful community of teachers, trainers, instructors, and mentors.
 We work with a number of talented tech professionals from all walks of life, and we are taking this opportunity to thank them for all their hard work by telling their unique stories.

 *Ady Stokes is an experienced Test Engineer and Accessibility Specialist, currently based in West Yorkshire.
 He is currently working with us to provide digital skills training to local future apprentices by helping us teach [our software testing bootcamps](https://thecodersguild.org.uk/blog/try-yourself-out-as-a-software-testing-professional/).*

 We caught up with Ady to ask him a few questions about his experiences working in software testing, and how he draws on that to inform his approach to teaching.

 #### 1. Why do you think people interested in working in tech would benefit from taking a software testing course today?

 You mean other than to meet me and all the other wonderful trainers working with The Coders Guild?
 Well, software testing is a brilliant way to get into the technology industry and, as everyone has seen over the last year, it’s an industry that can only keep growing.